LBNL-ETA/pyWinCalc/readme.md

 E.g. the direct-diffuse front reflectance is `system_results.front.reflectance.direct_diffuse`

 `layer_results` contain a list of results corresponding to each solid layer.
 Results for both sides are provided for each layer.
 Currently the only supported result per side is absorptance.
 Absorptance is available for both direct and diffuse cases.

+As of version 2.4.0 absorptance results are available as heat and electricity.
+Electricity absoprtance is only non-zero for layers with PV data.
+The following results are available for each side of each layer:
+`total_direct, total_diffuse, heat_direct, heat_diffuse, electricity_direct, electricity_diffuse, direct, diffuse` NOTE: direct and diffuse are deprecated and equal to total_direct and total_diffuse.

 E.g the diffuse back absorptance for the first solid layer is `layer_results[0].back.absorptance.diffuse`